PrinssiFiestas/file2string/README.md

 # File2String

-A minimalist library to read a file and store it to a string.
+A minimalist C library to read a file and store it to a string.
 Why?
 Because such a trivial task should only require a single line of code.

 ## Example Program